kwevin/LISTEN.tui/README.md

 # Configuration

-Configuration is done through `config.toml`
+Configuration is done through `config.toml`.
+You can find the default configuration here at [config.toml](https://github.com/kwevin/Listen.TUI/blob/main/config.toml)

 Base on your distro, this is located at: